yiendos/my-sites-ide/README.md

 ## my-sites-ide

-`my-sites-ide` is designed to be an easy way to spin up new development environments; via way of a global composer dependency:

-`composer require yiendos/my-sites-ide`;

-once installed globally, you create as many new `my-sites-ide` hosted sites as you wish.

-`mysites setup`

-### Your project path is important

-Where you choose to install the `my-sites-ide` is important.
-Let's say you wanted to host sites(s) at: `~/Sites/new-site`:

-* This would translate to project path of:
-`/Users/somebody/Sites/new-site`

-* With the project name of
-`new-site`.

-So you would therefore install the `my-site-ide` by issuing the following command from within the `new-site` folder:
+Checkout this repository:
+`git clone git@github.com:yiendos/my-sites-ide.git ~/Sites/my-sites-ide`

+To test out ARM 64 support checkout the corresponding branch:
+`git checkout feature/3-arm`

+Navigate to where you have checked out the repository:

+`cd ~/Sites/my-sites-ide`

+Followed by:

-`mysites setup`
+`php _mysites/console/bin/mysites setup`

+Note if you want to use this on Arm64 chips, we need to handle mysql differently.
+Currently only mysql:8.0 is supported:

+`php _mysites/console/bin/mysites setup -f docker-compose-arm.yml`

 ### Controlling your my-sites-ide

 We've made working with your my-sites-ide as easy as possible, as part of the `mysites setup` process we also created these commands under the project namespace.

-So once again if your site is hosted at `new-site`, then your terminal commands are available under the `new-site` namespace:
+So once again if your site is hosted at `my-sites-ide`, then your terminal commands are available under the `my-sites-ide` namespace:

 ```
-new-site
+my-sites-ide

 Console Tool